Daniel Isengart: Directing, coaching and teaching

 Isengart was the stage director for chanteuse Yanna Avis from 2008 to 2015.
 He staged his first opera, Die Fledermaus, with the Kitchener-Waterloo Symphony conducted by Edwin Outwater in 2016, and in 2018 he directed and hosted the orchestra's production of Carmen, under the baton of its new music director, Andrei Feher.
 Later that year, En Piste, the Canadian National Circus Alliance based in Montreal, invited Isengart to teach a group workshop about the "Art of the MC".

 Isengart works as a performance coach for opera singers and is a member of the faculty of Classic Lyrics Arts in New York.
 He teaches courses on historical performance at New York University.
 He is also a board member of the web interview series Living the Classical Life, hosted by Zsolt Bognár.

+In 2025, Isengart published a book for classical singers on stagecraft based on his performing experience as a cabaret artist, as well as directing and teaching opera singers.

 Culinary career

 As a young adult, living in Munich and studying interior design at the Academy of Fine Arts, Munich, Isengart worked as chef for an Italian restaurant in the city's fashion district.
 Arriving in New York City in 1993, he worked for caterers such as Glorious Food and Daniel Boulud's Feast and Fêtes to support his dance studies and later began working part-time as a freelance private chef.
 In the 2000s he created the persona of the Foodcommander for a YouTube miniseries, wrote a food blog for The Huffington Post, and, in 2018, authored a series of articles and a cooking advice column for Slate.
 In 2018 he wrote a culinary memoir in the style of The Alice B. Toklas Cook Book, published by Outpost19.